Radio City Music Hall: Organs

 Radio City Music Hall has two Wurlitzer theatre organs.
 The organ in the main theatre is the largest instrument built by the Wurlitzer company.
 It consists of 58 ranks of pipes and 4,178 pipes, played from twin 4-manual consoles located to the left and right of the stage, which permits two organists to play the instrument simultaneously.
 The broadcast booth atop the theatre contains a smaller (3-manual, 14 rank) Wurlitzer organ, although it has been unplayable for some time.
 Richard Leibert was Radio City's chief organist from its opening on December 27, 1932, until his retirement in 1971, at which time Raymond Bohr succeeded him.
-Both organ have been recorded extensively by Ashley Miller, Dick Leibert, Raymond Bohr, and Eddie Layton, and Leibert presented a daily program of organ music broadcast from the theater on the NBC Radio Network in the 1930s and 1940s.
+Both organs have been recorded extensively by Ashley Miller, Dick Leibert, Raymond Bohr, and Eddie Layton, and Leibert presented a daily program of organ music broadcast from the theater on the NBC Radio Network in the 1930s and 1940s.

-Usage

-Concerts

-Pink Floyd played at the Music Hall on March 17, 1973.
+Notable events

+Music and shows

+Under conductor Ernö Rapée, from 1932 to 1942, there were weekly broadcasts of live concerts from Radio City on the NBC Blue Network radio program Radio City Music Hall of the Air.
+On October 8, 1939, Radio City's symphony orchestra performed the world premiere of Eugene Zador's opera Christopher Columbus for national radio broadcast on Radio City Music Hall of the Air.
+Originally the work was supposed to be performed on the stage of Radio City, but ticket sales were so strong that the production moved to the larger Center Theatre but with Radio City's artistic leaders and performers still attached.

 The Grateful Dead played eight shows over nine days in October 1980, culminating on Halloween; two of the shows from this run were released as the video Grateful Dead: Dead Ahead.
-American new wave band Devo performed at Radio City Music Hall on October 31, 1981, during their New Traditionalists tour.
 In the 1980s, Liberace grossed $2.5 million from 14 performances with a combined audience of 82,000, setting a box-office record for Radio City Music Hall at the time.
-In 1986, the Norwegian group A-ha held two concerts there.

-Lady Gaga and Tony Bennett performed at Radio City as part of their Cheek to Cheek Tour on June 19–23, 2015.
-The pair also performed on August 3 (Bennett's 95th birthday) and August 5, 2021, for Bennett's farewell concerts.
-Adele also performed a one-night-only concert at the Music Hall, which was recorded on November 17, 2015, and broadcast on NBC on December 14, 2015.
-In addition, Britney Spears performed at the theater for two sold-out shows as part of her Piece of Me Tour on July 23 and 24, 2018.
-Christina Aguilera performed there for two sold out nights as part of the Liberation tour on October 3 and 4, 2018.
-Mariah Carey performed to a sold-out crowd as part of her Caution World Tour on March 25, 2019.

-Shows
+Adele performed a one-night-only concert at Radio City, which was recorded on November 17, 2015, and broadcast on NBC on December 14, 2015.

 The Radio City Christmas Spectacular is an annual Christmas stage musical produced by MSG Entertainment, which operates the theater.
 A New York Christmas tradition since 1933, it features the women's precision dance team known as the Rockettes.

-The Irish dance show Riverdance made its North American debut at the Music Hall in March 1996, breaking box-office records.
-Radio City Music Hall also hosted the Cirque du Soleil show "Zarkana" from June 2011 to September 2012.
+The Irish dance show Riverdance made its North American debut at Radio City in March 1996, breaking box-office records.